 If you would like to learn how to work out the best spacing and placement of grid lines like this, a technique pack on Grid Quilting is available in my online Shop.

-Different sizes and styles of cables are possible – this one is narrower than the one above.
+Different sizes and styles of cables are possible – can you see that the one below has different proportions compared to the one above?

-The cable below is also found on the same antique White North Country Strippy Wholecloth, but has a different appearance, as the cable goes under and over like a twisted rope:
+The cable below is also found on the same antique White North Country Strippy Wholecloth, but has more strands and a different appearance, as the cable goes under and over like a twisted rope: